djeffalKhaled/C-Data-Structures-Utils/README.md

 ﻿# C-Data-Structures-Utils
 Utilities for most used data structures in C language.
-Pull the repo and directly include the headers in your code.
+Pull the repo and you can directly include any headers you want in your code.
 ### Included data structures:
 - Linked Lists
 - Stacks